 Hello, I’m Kate

-I’m a Generalist Psychologist (BA Psych & Soc; Bachelor of Psychology (Hons)).
+I’m a Generalist Psychologist (BA Psych & Soc; Bachelor of Psychology (Hons).
 My first career was as a Registered Nurse training in Paediatrics, but I always had an interest in psychology and so commenced my studies after a few years of working in hospitals.
 Fast forward 10 years and 2 children later I graduated from Griffith University as a psychologist.
-I was a Student Counsellor at Bond University for 12 years before going into private practice at Robina Town Medical Centre 8 years ago.
-I have experience in helping adults and adolescents with a range of issues including depression, anxiety, grief and loss, substance dependence and Post Traumatic Stress disorder (PTSD).
+I was a Student Counsellor at Bond University for 12 years before going into private practice at Robina Town Medical Centre 10 years ago.
+I have experience in helping adults and adolescents with a range of issues including depression, anxiety, grief and loss, substance dependence and Post Traumatic Stress Disorder (PTSD).
 I also provide therapy for complex trauma; eating disorders and issues surrounding members of the LGBT+ community, as well as having a special interest in young adults transitioning from school to university/employment.

 I take a caring, warm and non-judgemental approach in working with clients to assist them in managing their issues.
 I have trained in therapy modes including Cognitive-Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT) and have a particular interest in Eye Movement Desensitisation Reprocessing (EMDR).
 I am well versed in various therapeutic modalities including Dialectical Behaviour Therapy (DBT) and a range of Mindfulness approaches.

 I am registered with AHPRA (Australian Health Practitioners Regulatory Authority) and am also registered for the provision of services through Medicare Better Access To Mental Health Care Initiative for clients referred by their GP or psychiatrist.
 Clients with a current GP Mental Health Plan are eligible to obtain a rebate for up to 20 sessions from Medicare in a calendar year (January to December).
 This applies to individual counselling only, not couple counselling.